Breaking Bad season 1: Reviews

 On review aggregator Rotten Tomatoes, the series' first season has an approval rating of 86% based on 43 reviews, with an average rating of 8.3/10.
 The site's critics consensus reads: "Though at times it feels forced and its imagery can be gruesome, Breaking Bad is darkly gripping and features a strong sympathetic lead in Bryan Cranston."
 The first season of Breaking Bad also received generally favorable reviews on Metacritic, scoring a 73 out of 100.

-New York Post critic Linda Stasi praised the series, particularly the acting of Cranston and Paul, stating "Cranston and Paul are so good, it's astounding.
-I'd say the two have created great chemistry, but I'm ashamed to say such a cheap thing."
-Robert Bianco of USA Today also praised Cranston and Paul, exclaiming "There is humor in the show, mostly in Walt's efforts to impose scholarly logic on the business and on his idiot apprentice, a role Paul plays very well.
+New York Post critic Linda Stasi praised the series, particularly the acting of Cranston and Paul.
+Robert Bianco of USA Today extolled the humor in the show, "mostly in Walt's efforts to impose scholarly logic on the business and on his idiot apprentice, a role Paul plays very well.
 But even their scenes lean toward the suspenseful, as the duo learns that killing someone, even in self-defense, is ugly, messy work."
+Troy Patterson of Slate was more critical, who, despite praising the show's dark humor and the performances by the leading cast, criticized the overall structure and layout of each episode, stating: "Imagine the Coen brothers directing an episode of Weeds, and you have Breaking Bad."